dirigible-io/dirigible-io.github.io/docs-samples/docs/tutorials/customizations/ide/contributing-to-ide-modules.md

+---
+title: Contributing to IDE Modules
+---

-# Contributing to IDE Modules
+Contributing to IDE Modules
+===

 All IDE modules are located in the [DirigibleLabs](https://github.com/dirigiblelabs) GitHub organization.
 Sample repositories, used for showing how to create Dirigible modules, start with `sample-`.